 Test automation frameworks are a set of rules and corresponding tools that are used for building test cases.
 It is designed to help engineering functions work more efficiently.

-Advantages of using Test Automation Frameworks
+Advantages of Test Automation Frameworks

-Types of Test Automation Frameworks
+Types of Automated Testing Frameworks

 You can utilize one or more of the following automation frameworks for your tests.
 All these have been tried and tested and provide optimum results to ensure your tests are comprehensive: